chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

     chef-automate config patch --opensearch os_config.toml
     ```

-This will update the configuration in Opensearch node.
+This will update the configuration in OpenSearch node.

 #### Healthcheck commands